Azure/Ignite2019_IaC_pre-day_docs/Terraform/05 - Reusability/Guide.md

 > - nic.tf

 Finally, as you have done in previous sections and labs:
-- Povision the new infrasctructure using Terraform plan and apply
+- Povision the new infrasctructure using Terraform init, plan and apply
 - Validate that everything was provisioned as expected.

 Congratulations, you have created a module and used it to provision new infrastructure!